Recipe: peppermint bark

 I used Guittard semi-sweet chocolate chips.
 They are my favorite chocolate chips.
 For peppermint bark, I don’t tend to use the best chocolate I have in my cupboard.
 Valrhona and Callebaut are saved for things like truffles, flourless chocolate cake, or chocolate soufflé.
 For the white chocolate, I had some compound Ghirardelli on hand.
 I am not fond of white chocolate, but of the few I’ve worked with and tasted, I like Callebaut the best.
 If you do choose to temper the white chocolate, you need to get actual white chocolate and not “white baking chips” with ingredients like palm oil – they will seize.

 layer the white chocolate mixture

-After spreading a nice and even layer of melted dark chocolate on a silpat, I placed it in the refrigerator because I’m impatient.
-I then stirred the candy cane dust/sand into the melted (and cooled) white chocolate.
+After spreading a nice and even layer of melted dark chocolate on a silpat, let it cool, but not completely.
+If the chocolate is completely cooled, it may not bind well with the white chocolate layer and delaminate when you break it into pieces.
+I stirred the candy cane dust/sand into the melted (and cooled) white chocolate.
 If you stir too much, the whole thing turns pink, so a few folds should be good.
 Mine still turned pinkish.
 I suppose you could stir it into the dark chocolate, but because I hate white chocolate, the sandy bits make it more tolerable to me.
-I then poured and spread the mixture over the cooled dark chocolate and sprinkled the peppermint chunks over the white chocolate layer.
+I then poured and spread the mixture over the dark chocolate layer and sprinkled the peppermint chunks over the white chocolate layer.